Retained Donors (Prior Year Renewals)

 Accuracy and Disclaimer

-Fundraising projections are estimates based on historical donor behavior and 2026 national benchmarks.
-Actual results depend on donor file health, economic conditions, organizational reputation, and fundraising investment.
-Use this calculator for planning purposes and adjust projections quarterly based on actual results.
+Fundraising projections are estimates based on 2026 AFP Fundraising Effectiveness Project benchmarks and the donor file data you enter.
+Actual results depend on your donor file health, retention program strength, economic conditions, organizational reputation, and the level of fundraising investment.
+Use this calculator for planning and goal-setting, and update projections quarterly with actual year-to-date results.
+Past donor behavior does not guarantee future giving patterns.
+Consult with a certified fundraising executive (CFRE) or development consultant for strategy and implementation guidance.

 Conclusion